 The José Antonio Echeverría Scholarship is awarded every year to a student of Architecture, History, Politics & International Relations, or Religious Studies at FIU.
-In addition, the student must be enrolled in the Undergraduate Certificate Program in Cuban and Cuban-American Studies.
+In addition, the student must enroll in the Undergraduate Certificate Program in Cuban and Cuban-American Studies.

 The scholarship was created to honor the memory of José Antonio Echeverría, President of the University Students Federation (FEU in Spanish) at the University of Havana, who was murdered in 1957 while defending democracy in Cuba.
 The purpose of this scholarship is to promote the understanding of the political, social, and economic realities of 1950s Cuba, and in particular of the life and legacy of José Antonio Echeverría.
 Although Echeverría was an architecture student, the scholarship is awarded to encourage students to become active in governmental and political affairs.